wadi-green/skanking_tiger/README.md

 3. Each step has points that add to your karma points, do more, earn more karma ! 💯
 4. Have another brilliant idea to share with others 🤝 ?
 Tell us and we will add it to our [Activities](https://github.com/wadi-green/Wadi.Green/wiki/Activities), send an email to support@wadi.green ✉️

-# Want to beomce a contributor ?
+# Want to become a contributor ?

 ### Current state